Get

 Most allergy medications, especially antihistamines, are given to dogs in tablet form.
 These are generally unflavored tablets, but some are available in a liquid formulation.

 Apoquel is only available as a tablet, but the company has made a chewable tablet to help encourage dogs to take the medication.
-Cytopoint is an injection that your veterinarian administers every 4 to 8 weeks.
+Cytopoint is an injection that the veterinarian administers every 4 to 8 weeks.
 Atopica is usually used in a capsule formulation, but some small dogs can utilize the liquid cat version.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 What Happens if You Miss a Dose?